michalbakan/michalbakan/README.md

 ***
 ## <p align="center">🔍Something about me:
 👋 Hi, I’m Michał!
-An ambitious Tester with almost 3 years of experience in outsource testing.
+An ambitious Tester with over 3 years of experience in outsource testing.

 Why did I start testing?
 And why in the gaming industry?
 As I was trying to find myself in a world, I asked myself: “What do you like to do?
 What kind of work could make you closer to it?”
 That is how my journey with QA started.
 After working for almost 3 years in the industry I can tell that breaking games and finding defects that effectively fail test runs is what motivates me to work and self-improve.